ecamacho/phonegap-plugins/iPhone/ShareKitPlugin/README.md

 1. Copy ShareKitPlugin.h, ShareKitPlugin.m, SHKSharer+Phonegap.h and SHKSharer+Phonegap.m to your project.
 2. Add both files to the Plugins Folder in Xcode.
+3. Copy the .h and .m files in EGOImageLoader into your project (these files are used to share images).
-3. Copy the ShareKitPlugin.js to your www folder.
+4. Copy the ShareKitPlugin.js to your www folder.
-4. Modify the PhoneGap.plist file of your application.
+5. Modify the PhoneGap.plist file of your application.
 Under the key "Plugins" add another one with key name ShareKitPlugin and value ShareKitPlugin.